Swarm Network Secures $3M Seed Round

-(MENAFN- Zex PR Wire) Swarm Network Secures $3M Seed Round Led by ZeroStage and Y2Z Ventures
+(MENAFN- GlobeNewsWire - Nasdaq) Swarm Network Secures $3M Seed Round Led by ZeroStage and Y2Z Ventures

-British Virgin Islands, 23rd January 2025, ZEX PR WIRE , Swarm Network has successfully raised $3 million in a seed funding round, led by ZeroStage and Y2Z Ventures, with additional support from a syndicate of private investors.
+Road Town, Tortola, BVI, Jan.
+23, 2025 (GLOBE NEWSWIRE) -- Launching a New Era for Decentralized AI Agent Swarms, Swarm Network has successfully raised $3 million in a seed funding round led by ZeroStage and Y2Z Ventures, with additional support from a syndicate of private investors.
 This capital injection marks a significant advancement in developing the infrastructure for decentralized AI Agent Swarms and fostering a trust-centric digital economy.

 Vision: Scalable Decentralized Truth